Statler and Waldorf: From the Balcony: Production

 The opening of each episode started with a quick first-person perspective traveling through the El Capitan Theatre.
 The song "Hey a Movie!" from The Great Muppet Caper was used as the theme song in early run of the series before being replaced with an original instrumental composition for later episodes (starting with episode 5).
 The show originally was produced in the traditional 4:3 (1.33:1) aspect ratio, but starting with episode 15, and continuing for the rest of the series' run, the picture switched to a 16:9 (1.78:1) widescreen format.

 Through the 15-month run of the series, the show produced 34 episodes.
 Aside from the biweekly episodes, the series produced sets of promotional Halloween and Oscar clips that were released to television news syndicates for incorporation in news broadcasts to promote the series.
 Statler and Waldorf also appeared from the set of From the Balcony in a promotional tie-in to introduce the films for ESPN Classic's Reel Classics Extra beginning in October 2005.
 The characters and balcony set were also featured in a public service announcement for the Will Rogers Institute in late 2005.

 In October 2006, after the 34th episode of the webshow debuted online, Movies.com set the following message via the "Balcony Bulletin" mailing list (an e-mail mailing list that would alert subscribers when a new episode was posted):

-Although the show was said to only be on a "hiatus", as of January 2014, no information on a possible return of the show or the production of new episodes has surfaced, nor have Statler and Waldorf appeared in any other parts of Movies.com.
-At a public appearance in June 2007, Dave Goelz mentioned that they were working on several projects - including new Muppet webisodes.
-However it was unclear if he meant a return of From the Balcony or the creation of a new web series.
+Although the show was said to only be on a "hiatus", it never returned.

 Due to the acquisition of Movies.com by Comcast's Fandango, the series is no longer available at Movies.com.

-While there has been no word of upcoming From the Balcony episodes, The Muppet Newsflash: A Jim Henson News Blog announced on Sept.
-17, 2009, that Statler and Waldorf will release a book titled From the Balcony in 2010.
+The Muppet Newsflash: A Jim Henson News Blog announced on Sept.
+17, 2009, that Statler and Waldorf would release a book titled From the Balcony in 2010, which never came out.